The Caring Society - Staff Information

 Andrea Auger, MAReconciliation and Research Manager

-Raised in Thunder Bay, Ontario, Andrea Auger is a proud Ojibwe member of the Pays Plat First Nation.
-After completing a Master of Arts in 2008, she joined the Caring Society team to work on the Touchstones of Hope.
-Currently Andrea is the Reconciliation and Research Manager and Coordinating Editor of the First Peoples Child and Family Review.
-With her background in Education, Andrea is passionate about teaching, mentoring and learning from others, especially children, youth and Elders.
+Raised in Thunder Bay, Ontario, Andrea Auger is Ojibwe and a member of the Pays Plat First Nation.
+She joined the Caring Society in 2008 to work on the Touchstones of Hope and is also an editor of the First Peoples Child and Family Review.
+With her background in education, Andrea is passionate about teaching, mentoring, and learning from others, especially children, youth, and Elders.
 Her main areas of interest include engagement in reconciliation, reconciliation approaches, child and youth engagement, and human rights.
 She is the proud mother of a beautiful son.

 Cindy BlackstockPhD (Social Work)Executive Director, First Nations Child and Family Caring Society of Canada, Professor, School of Social Work, McGill University